intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 }
 ```

 Do note that the `build()` method returns a `Future<void>`, not just `void`.
 This is because the `build()` method is permitted to consume real wallclock time in some cases, for example for setting up cosimulation with another simulator.
-If you expect your build to consume wallclock time, make sure the Simulator is aware it needs to wait before proceeding.
+The `build` should always be `await`ed, even if there's nothing known that will cause it to delay.
+Otherwise dart will continue executing other things instead of building first.

 ## Converting ROHD Module to System Verilog RTL